JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 ![](02_error.png){width=389}

-If no actions are available, provide more details in the body text, e.g. how to fix the error or what is the warning/error cause:
+If no actions are available, provide more details in the body text, e.g., how to fix the error or what is the warning/error cause:

 <format color="Red" style="bold">Incorrect</format>